bkerrigan/hotorcold/README.md

 # Is It Hot Or Cold?

 Welcome to the Is It Hot Or Cold!

 This Ruby on Rails application allows users to enter an address and receive the current weather conditions for that location.
 It utilizes various APIs to fetch the weather data and provides a user-friendly interface for displaying the information.

-This project is dedicated my 4 year old son who will constantly ask "Daddy, is it hot or cold today?" in the morning when getting dressed (no matter what the weather was like the previous day).
+This project is dedicated to my 4 year old son who will constantly ask "Daddy, is it hot or cold today?" in the morning when getting dressed (no matter what the weather was like the previous day).

 ## Features